DOLPHIN

 If I come alone, will I feel comfortable?

-We have been conducting these life changing retreats monthly for
+We have been conducting these life changing retreats since 1994

 11)